bacco1977/cleaning_data_project/README.md

 phase 4 - add activities, subjects and labels
 ==============================================
 In this phase the script merges the dataset with the activities, the activity labels and the subject.
-Finally it sets the labels using the function colnames.
+Subjects and Activities are added to the dataset using cbind Finally it sets the labels using the function colnames.